BlueByteSystemsInc/PDMShell/src/addin/installation.md

 ## License management

-After the add-in is loaded, open the Administration Tool, expand the vault, open the add-ins list, locate the PDMShell add-in, right-click it, and select `Manage PDMShell Licenses`.
+After the add-in is loaded, open the Administration Tool, expand the vault, open the add-ins list, locate the PDMShell add-in, right-click it, and select `Manage Licenses`.

 ## Updating scripts